-There are no specific measures either in law or in practice to address the specific needs of these vulnerable categories except some additional arrangements in practice to ensure medication or nutrition necessary for certain serious chronic illnesses, e.g. diabetes, epilepsy, etc. The law only requires that vulnerability be taken into account when deciding on accommodation, but due to restricted reception capacity and poor material conditions, this is applied rarely, if at all.
-In 2008, the SAR and UNHCR agreed on standard operating procedures (SOPs) to be followed with respect to treatment of victims of Sexual and Gender-based Violence (SGBV).2 However, these were never applied in practice and therefore a process for revision of the SOPs is currently ongoing which also aims to include new categories or vulnerable groups.3 As of 31 December 2016 no progress has been achieved (see section on Special Procedural Guarantees).
+There are no specific measures either in law or in practice to address the specific needs of these vulnerable categories except some additional arrangements in practice to ensure medication or nutrition necessary for certain serious chronic illnesses, e.g. diabetes, epilepsy, etc. The law only requires that vulnerability be taken into account when deciding on accommodation, but this is applied discretionary and without any written criteria.

 An applicant’s belonging to a vulnerable group has to be taken into account by the authorities when deciding on accommodation.
 In practice, separate facilities for families, single women, unaccompanied children or traumatised asylum seekers do not exist in the reception centres.